cjackie/cjackie.github.com/_posts/2014-08-04-drone_project.md

 ### Architecture of Faitson?
 There are serveral components in Faitson - power source module(PSM), control unit(CU), wireless module(WM), main body (BM).</br>
 Let's first talk about PSM.
-The module should consist of a rechargable power supply, a solar panel and a small micro-controller.
+The module should consist of a rechargeable power supply, a solar panel and a small micro-controller.
 Solar panel is the mean to collect energy from the sun, and power supply is the medium to store energy.
 Then micro-controller will provide some 'smartness' to the module:

 - Provide signal of energy left. call it PWS_EL.
 - Able to trigger ON and OFF. (start charging and stop charging)